 Wentz tosses 2 touchdowns, Eagles beat 49ers 33-10

-Blount ran 12 yards for a touchdown, Wentz tossed two TD passes and Jalen Mills had a pick-6 in Philadelphia’s 33-10 victory over the winless San Francisco 49ers on a rainy Sunday.
+Carson Wentz tossed two touchdown passes, Jalen Mills had a pick-6 and the NFL-leading Eagles beat the winless San Francisco 49ers 33-10 on a rainy Sunday.

-The Eagles (7-1) have won six straight games.
+The Eagles (7-1) overcame a slow start on their way to a sixth straight win.
 The 49ers are 0-8 for the first time in franchise history.

 C.J.
 Beathard shoveled a 21-yard TD pass to Matt Breida and finished 17 of 36 for 167 yards with two interceptions in his second career start.

-Following Jeffery’s TD, Ertz pretended to start a brawl by hitting Jeffery with a pitch (football) as the players continued to celebrate certain TDs by playing baseball.
+PURPOSE PITCH Following Jeffery’s TD, Ertz pretended to start a brawl by hitting Jeffery with a pitch (football) as the players continued to celebrate by playing baseball.
 Ertz was the pitcher, Jeffery was the batter and Wentz was the catcher.